Sportsbook Promos

 The NBA Finals is a best-of-seven series that determines the champion of the NBA season, and it pits the Eastern Conference champion against the Western Conference champion.

-The winner of the NBA Finals receives the Larry O’Brien Championship Trophy.
-It is named after former NBA commissioner Larry O’Brien, who was the league’s commissioner from 1975 to 1984.
+The winner of the NBA Finals receives the Larry O’Brien Championship Trophy, named after former NBA commissioner Larry O’Brien, the league’s commissioner from 1975 to 1984.

 Where Can You Watch the NBA Finals?

-In the United States, every game of the NBA Finals will be broadcast by ABC.
+In the United States, ABC broadcasts every game of the NBA Finals.
 NBA Finals games typically take place at night, regardless of the day of the week.

 Free Betting Picks